Lavar Kerman, circa 1930

 New Rugs Are Of The Highest Quality In Its Category And Are Handpicked Overseas By The Bashir Family

 Situated in south-east Persia, Kerman (Kirman) was one of the towns where the Safavids set up a court atelier.
 It has remained an important centre of carpet production ever since, particularly over the last century.
 An interesting influence during the nineteenth century was the town’s tradition of woollen shawl production.
 Many local weavers produced beautifully woven shawls decorated with designs based on the floral-cone motif, the boteh, known in Europe as Paisley.
 As the demand for shawls declined, partly explained by the fact that by the late nineteenth century, similar shawls were being produced in Paisley, Scotland, the weavers were smart enough to adapt their skills to the increasingly popular skill of carpet weaving with successful results.
 Not surprisingly the floral-cone motif is frequently to be seen in Kerman carpets in numerous permutations.
-About Antique Carpets

 It is often hard to pinpoint exactly what constitutes a Kerman design, as the motifs and patterns used are typical of many centres of Persian carpet production.
 Floral medallions and corner motifs are popular, as are flowering tree patterns and pictorial hunting designs.
 Pale washed-out colours such as beige and white are typical.
 The Lavar is a very finely knotted large piece, with an unusual overall small floral pattern on an ivory field.
 It was possibly made specially to order.
 Lavar is now the accepted term for carpets produced in Ravar, near Kerman.
 Lavar was originally a misspelling.
 They are a particular kind of Kerman which, although quite rare, are famous for the superb quality of the weave.
 Typically woven in pinky colours, Lavars are very popular in America.

-They are typically crafted with hand-spun wool and eco-friendly organic dyes, which have a luminous surface, providing an illusion of depth.
-They have a wonderful patina and character which cannot be usually captured in a newer piece.
-Each antique carpet is different, as they are found in every type of home and add warmth to pristine and minimalist spaces.
+Typically crafted with hand-spun wool and eco-friendly organic dyes, old carpets have a more luminous surface, creating an illusion of depth.
+Newer pieces are rarely able to capture the patina and character of an antique, which can add warmth to even the most pristine and minimalist spaces.

-Antique rugs are made of natural fibers such as, wool, cotton and silk.
-New rugs are made from a variety of fibers including synthetic and natural fibers such as, mercerized cotton, faux silk often called "Art Silk", silk blends and artificial fibers such as, olefin.
+Antique rugs are made of wool, cotton and silk.
+New rugs can be made from a variety of fibers, both natural and synthetic, including wool, cotton and silk, but also silk blends, faux silk (often called "Art Silk" or "artificial silk"), mercerized cotton and olefin.

-If the rug has signs of wear but still appears to be vibrant, this is an indication of a genuine antique carpet.
+If a rug has signs of wear but still looks vibrant, this is an indication that it is a genuine antique.

-For insurance purposes, you should always obtain a Certificate of Authenticity from the dealer, which should include the size, origin, age, style, materials, knot density, condition and estimated retail value.
+For insurance purposes, you should always obtain a certificate of authenticity from the dealer.
+This document should include the size, origin, age, style, materials, knot density, condition and estimated retail value of the carpet.

-An authentic Oriental rug will not have a brand name associated with it and it will not be hand-tufted.
+An authentic antique will not have a brand name associated with it, nor will it be hand-tufted.